ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 ```

-In the context of our `Term life` data, let us compare model based on the binary variable that indicates whether a survey respondent is single versus the more complex marital status, `marstat`.
-In principle, the more detailed information the better but it may be that the additional information in `marstat`, compared to `single`, does not help fit the data in a significantly better way.
+With our `Term life` data, let us compare a model based on the binary variable that indicates whether a survey respondent is single versus the more complex marital status, `marstat`.
+In principle, more detailed information is better.
+But, it may be that the additional information in `marstat`, compared to `single`, does not help fit the data in a significantly better way.

-As part of the preparatory work, the dataset `Term4` is available that includes the binary variable `single` and the factor `marstat`.
-Moreover, the object `Term_mlr` contains information in a multiple linear regression fit of `logface` on the base explanatory variables 'logincome`, `education`, and `numhh`.
+As part of the preparatory work, the dataframe `Term4` is available that includes the binary variable `single` and the factor `marstat`.
+Moreover, the regression object `Term_mlr` contains information in a multiple linear regression fit of `logface` on the base explanatory variables 'logincome`, `education`, and `numhh`.

 `@instructions`
 - Fit a MLR model using the base explanatory variables plus `single` and another model using the base variables plus `marstat`.